HouzuoGuo/laitos/README.md

 Websh
 =====
-A simple web server daemon enabling basic shell access via API calls.
+A simple do-everything daemon, primary for offering control of your computer via telephone and SMS.

+It can do:
+- Run shell commands and get output in text form.
+- Run WolframAlpha queries and get result in text form.
+- Truncate response/output to shorter length.
+- Define shortcuts (preset messages) for long commands.
+- Invoke Twilio to call a number (and speak a text) or send a text message.
+- Deliver all of the features by responding to HTTP requests or incoming Emails.
+- HTTP daemon can also act as Twilio web-hook (both voice and message) to allow running commands via telephone call and text messages.

 Good for emergency system shutdown/reboot, and executing privileged/unprivileged shell code.

-Please note: exercise _extreme caution_ when using this software program, inappropriate configuration will make your computer easily compromised!
-If you choose to use this program, I will not be responsible for any damage/potential damage caused to your computers.
+Please note: exercise _extreme caution_ when using this software program, inappropriate configuration will make your computer vulnerable to attacks!
+I will not be responsible for any damage/potential damage caused to your computers.

 Build
 =================
-Run "go build" to build the executable.
+Simply run "go build".

-Run message-shell
+Run HTTP daemon
 ========
 You need the following: